nathangrigg/arxiv2bib/index.md

 ### Requirements

-Requires Python 2.6 or higher.
-If you are using Python 2.6, you will need to also install the `argparse` module.
-In Python 2.7 or higher, this program has no dependencies.
+Works with Python 2.7 or higher and has no dependencies.
+Also runs on Python 2.6, but you will need to install the `argparse` module.

-The program will also work with Python 3, with installation via pip, easy_install, or the included setup.py.
-You may also convert it manually with 2to3.
+The program will also run on Python 3, with installation via pip, easy_install, or the included setup.py.
+You can also convert it manually with 2to3.

 [1]: http://www.pip-installer.org/en/latest/installing.html